offsoc/RDPAccessor/README.md

  ### 🃏Updates-Note:
- * CHANGELOG: 15.03.2024
+ * CHANGELOG: 15.04.2024
- * Fixed stub, fix function anti-anyrun and anti virtual machine.
+ * Fixed functions
+ * Add mutex function in builder
+ * Simple change design builder

 ## ⚠️ Disclaimer - this project for education and purposes only!